mth229/JuliaBlackBoard.jl/README.md

 The `question` command pieces together the entry for a question.
 As given here, the LaTeX markup is converted into HTML by `tth`.
 This is suitable for simple markup.

-For the inclusion of an image of rendered LaTeX instead of HTML, the `mdquestion` function can be used instead of `question`.
+For the inclusion of an image of rendered LaTeX instead of HTML, use `mdltx"""` in place of `mt"""` to author the questions.
+If the question markup is in LaTeX, use `ltx"""` in place of `mt"""` to author the questions and the question will render as an image,

-The `lquestion` function can be used if the question is entirely marked up in LaTeX, as in this snippet, for example:

 ```
-   q = mt"""
+   q = ltx"""
 \section{Times Tables}

 What is 7 * 8
 """
-   lquestion(io, NUM, q, 7*8)
+   question(io, NUM, q, 7*8)
 ```

 For more control over the LaTeX conversion, such as using additional packages, see `?LaTeX`.